iotdomain/iotdomain-standard/iotconnect-standard.md

 # Message Signing

-Messages can be sent unsigned using plain text JSON or signed using compact JWS JSON serialization.
-It is possible to publish plain text JSON messages but these messages MUST be discarded by all publishers that have joined the secured domain.
+By default all messages are signed using JWS and compact serialization, except for local and test domains where plaintext JSON can be sent.
+In normal operations, unsigned messages MUST be discarded.
+In secured domains, the publisher identity itself must be signed by the DSS.

 ## Plain text JSON - unsigned messages

-In plain text JSON mode the messages are published as described in this standard and are unsigned.
-Messages are always in plain text (UTF 8) JSON except for the $raw publication.
+In local and test domains messages can be published in JSON serialized UTF-8 plain text, except for the $raw publication whose content is not JSON serialized.

 This mode allows inspection of the data directly on the message bus and is interoperable with consumers that understand JSON but don't support signatures.
 It should however only be used in trusted environments.

 ## Compact JWS JSON Serialization Signing

-Compact JWS JSON serializations a message consists of three parts concatenated and separated by a dot '.'.
+Compact JWS JSON serialization, serializes a message consists of three parts concatenated and separated by a dot '.'.
 Eg:

 Part 1 consists of the base64url encoded protected header.
 This header contains the algorithm claim as described in JWS JSON header specification
 Part 2 consists of the base64url encoded payload.
-Part 3 consists of the signature, which is the base64url encoded encrypted hash of: \<base64url protected header> . \<base64url encoded payload>.
+Part 3 consists of the JWS signature, which is the base64url encoded encrypted hash of: \<base64url protected header> . \<base64url encoded payload>.

 > Base64URL(UTF8(protected header)) .
 Base64URL(payload) .
 Base64URL(JWS Signature)